T-G/AngularJs-Crud-Demo/README.md

 4. Open a web browser and navigate to localhost:3000

 Initially, you won't see any record.
 Add new record(s) and you will see the difference.

+MondoDB:
+If you have username and password: change the connection string to match, as follows: mongoose.connect('mongodb://username:password@host:port/database");